Year 5

 English

-Children will develop their understanding and skills in English through a rich variety reading and writing lessons.
-Autumn term 1 writing will challenge children to write a narrative based on the film clip One Small Step.
-Children will then move on to learning the Highwayman poem by Alfred Noyes.
-Children will analyse the language used in the poem and develop their writing skills to enable them to improvise it, leading to write their own version in the same style.
-In the second half of the Autumn term, children will engage with further narratives in the form of Fantastic flying books of Mr Morris Lessmore, and one of the all time great Christmas stories The Snowman.
-All aspects of the Year 5 English curriculum will be taught through these writing opportunities alongside individual grammar, punctuation and spelling lessons.
+Children will develop their understanding and skills in English through a rich variety of reading and writing lessons.
+Children will analyse the language used in the different genres and develop their writing skills to enable them to improve it, leading to writing their own version in the same style.
+All aspects of the Year 5 National Curriculum will be taught, enhanced by the Pathways 2 Read & Write schemes of work.
+Children will also have opportunities to revisit, review and learn from individual grammar, punctuation and spelling lessons.

 Reading